simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for May 06-May 08 2025
+Radio Blackout Forecast for May 07-May 09 2025

-              May 06        May 07        May 08
+              May 07        May 08        May 09
 R1-R2           45%           45%           45%
 R3 or greater    5%            5%            5%

-Rationale: Solar activity is expected to be low with a chance for M-class (R1-R2/Minor-Moderate) flare activity through 08 May.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 07-09 May.

 ```